ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

   * Bosses will match the player's level + 2, up to level 16, in Act 2.
   * Bosses will match the player's level + 4, up to 24, in Act 3.
   * This "scaling" does not do very much in and of itself.
 However it changes the number CX calculates to determine how many extra stats, extra AC, extra everything, to give. e.g. if CX is configured to give +1 AC for every 5 levels, a level 5 boss will get +1 AC.
 However a boss scaled up to level 10 would have +2.
 A boss scaled up to 15 would have +3, etc.
+  * This "scaling" should only apply to vanilla encounters CX has marked as bosses, and will not apply to bosses from encounters added by mods.
 3. Rebalanced rangers, removed blanket Colossus Slayer.
 4. Heightened the tension of the Last Light fight, regardless of which side you pick.
 5. Significantly increased the challenge of the final Act 2 fight, compensated with the ability of the Nightsong to protect her allies.
 The Nightsong is also more powerful in general to help keep up with where parties are expected to be in Listo, however keep in mind that if you side against her in Act 3 you are in for a tougher fight than before!